lcr95/lcr95-backup.github.io/_posts/2021-09-17-connect-delta-lake-with-jdbc.md

 In previous blog [post]({% post_url 2021-09-09-delta-lake-the-next-gen-data-lake %}), we walk through some basic CRUD operations on Delta Lake.
-However, if you're a Java application developer, you might just want to focus on the SQL query logic without having to worry about the details of Spark.
+However, if you're a Java application developer, you might just want to focus on the SQL query logic without having to worry about the implementation details of Spark job.

 > "Can I access Delta Lake with JDBC? "